Sun Protection On the Jobsite

 - Water-resistant.
 Consider using a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher.
 Most are rated to last 40-80 minutes.

 - Application time.
-Sunscreen needs time to absorb into your skin.
-Leave room for at least 20 minutes after application to exposed areas before going outdoors.
-The standard rule of thumb is to reapply every two hours and more frequently on days with a high UV index.
-Be sure to check the manufacturer’s application recommendations to adequately protect your skin.
+Be sure to allow for at least 20 minutes after application before heading outdoors.
+Sunscreen takes time to absorb into your skin.
+A good rule of thumb is to reapply every two hours and more frequently on days with a high UV index.
+Also ensure you check the manufacturer’s application recommendations for additional instructions or recommendations.

 UV light is also very damaging to your eyes.
 Polarized safety glasses that offer both UVB and UVA protection should be worn any time you are out in the sun.
 Be sure to choose a pair that fits comfortably and offers 100% UV protection.